 Large (and small) group self-catering in the Tudor barn and the Old Brooder Bunkhouse

 Need a big house to gather your friends or family together under one roof?
 We offer a quirky historic Tudor barn large group self-catering experience …the 16th century barn sleeps up to 22+ in a one-group booking.
-Despite the Tudor atmosphere and surroundings, rest assured, the barn has plenty of modern conveniences and comfort!
+Despite the Tudor atmosphere and surroundings, rest assured, the barn has plenty of modern conveniences and comfort but a sense of adventure is essential!
 Click here for details.
-Alternatively a setting for a celebratory gathering - a 50th, golden wedding anniversary, a christening, a concert or occasionally a smallish wedding reception.
+Alternatively a setting for a celebratory gathering - a 50th, golden wedding anniversary, a christening, or a concert.

-New in 2017, we can offer completely separate bunkhouse accommodation for up to 20 guests who don't have the budget for the space and grandeur of the Tudor barn.
-The Old Brooder Bunkhouse (with four bedrooms) has comfortable, sturdy, joiner-made oak bunk beds, kitchen and dining space to eat together, a large sitting room and garden for BBQ, croquet and badminton.
+New in 2017, we can offer completely separate bunkhouse accommodation for up to 20 guests with less space and grandeur of the Tudor barn.
+The Old Brooder Bunkhouse (with four bedrooms) has comfortable, sturdy, joiner-made oak bunk beds, kitchen and dining space to eat together, a large sitting room and garden for BBQ, croquet and badminton - and 20 adult road bikes for guests.
 Click here for details.

-We let our Tudor barn and walled garden out for a limited number of wedding celebrations (we are no longer licensed for civil ceremonies/partnerships) including receptions, humanist ceremonies and handfastings in the walled garden in good weather.
-We welcome weddings for 80 guests or less (and occasionally for other local occasions/exceptional circumstances up to 130 guests).
+We let our Tudor barn and walled garden out for a limited number of small summer celebrations for 80 guests or less (we are no longer licensed for civil ceremonies/partnerships) including receptions, christenings and handfastings in the walled garden in good weather - and for Tudor feasts in the barn at long banquet tables.
 Click here for details.